S-PScripts/incognito-v123/README.md

 7. A sign in pop up should appear from your wifi.
 Click Sign in.
 8. Do CTRL+T and you're now in Incognito mode! <br>
    -> You can also right click the top of the tab then click "Show as tab" to open Incognito. <br>
 9. Set Name servers back to what it was before.
-You will also need to disconnect and reconnect to your wifi.
+You will also need to disconnect and reconnect to your wifi. <br>

 ## Option 2:
 1. If you have access to EE Wifi in the UK, connect to it.
 2. A sign in pop up should appear from your WiFi.
 Click Sign in.
 3. Do CTRL+T and you're now in Incognito mode! <br>
-4. Reconnect to your normal Wifi.
+4. Reconnect to your normal Wifi. <br>
  -> You can also right click the top of the tab then click "Show as tab" to open Incognito. <br>

+# Instructions (v128-v129):
+1. Go to chrome://flags#temporary-unexpire-flags-m124 if you are on v126
+chrome://flags/#temporary-unexpire-flags-m125 if you are on v127 (or v126)
+2. Enable it.
+3. Restart.
+4. Follow the rest of the original instructions.

-# Instructions (v128+):
+# Instructions (v130+):
 ### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL THAT CAN GET TO GOOGLE.
 I AM USING EE WIFI IN THE UK.
 1. Connect to EE Wifi.
 2. A sign in pop up should appear from your Wifi.
 Click Sign in.